thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Step 1.
 Provision device

-As an example, let's add a device that will transmit the following data to ThingsBoard platform: the device's name and temperature readings as telemetry.
+As an example, let&#39;s add a device that will transmit the following data to ThingsBoard platform: the device&#39;s name and temperature readings as telemetry.

 To add a new device, follow these steps: